|

 option appears whenever secondary structure data are

-representation of secondary structure instead of or in addition
+representation of secondary structure (H,E,C) instead of or in addition

-to the graphical information (see Figure 2, G).
+to the graphical representation (see Figure 3, G).

 -